 Hobbies are for everyone but if you’re a woman (especially if you’re a mom), it’s easy to let your hobbies and interests go in favor of your family’s needs.
-Let’s explore a list of hobbies for women with over 100 hobby ideas to help you get out of that mom funk!
+Let’s explore a master list of hobbies for women with over 120 hobby ideas to help you get out of your comfort zone in a good way.

 1. Identity – Hobbies force you to explore and engage in activities outside your children.
 Hobbies can help you feel like you!

 Even if you’re including the kiddos in your hobby, your family is engaged in something that you enjoy and choose to do rather than participating in a child-centric activity.

 I could write a whole post on the child-centrism (<<< that’s a word now) that permeates our culture, but I’ll spare you.
 Suffice it to say that your children will leave home one day.
 Make sure you’re continuing to develop as a person and cultivating interests in preparation for their departure.
 Looking into new hobby ideas is a great place to start!

 2. Stress Relief – Whether you’re pounding the pavement for miles or just tuning out the noise of the world with your crafting project, you can decompress by engaging in one or more activities in my master list of hobbies for women.
 Most of us are searching for more work-life balance or a break from young children.
 An enjoyable hobby is a great tool for finding both.

 3. Enrichment – Hobbies are a great way to grow yourself as a person.
 Learning new things, broadening your social circle, and getting some much-needed exercise, all contribute to your physical and mental health.
 Even if you try something from this list of hobbies for women, then decide it isn’t for you, you still reaped those benefits!